MacDill Air Force Base: 927th Air Refueling Wing

-The 927 ARW is an associate unit of the 6th Air Refueling Wing of the Air Mobility Command (AMC), with both wings sharing and flying the same Boeing KC-135R Stratotanker aircraft, while ground support personnel augment their active duty counterparts in the 6 AMW.
+The 927 ARW is an associate unit of the 6th Air Refueling Wing of the Air Mobility Command (AMC), with both wings sharing and flying the same Boeing KC-135R Stratotanker aircraft.
+Ground support personnel augment their active duty counterparts in the 6 AMW.
 The 927 ARW is part of the 4th Air Force (4 AF) of Air Force Reserve Command (AFRC).

 If mobilized to active duty, the wing is operationally-gained by Air Mobility Command (AMC).
 The 927 ARW has approximately 1,000 personnel consisting of part-time Traditional Reservists (TR) and full-time Air Reserve Technicians (ART) and Active Guard and Reserve (AGR).

 The 927 ARW is commanded by Colonel Douglas Stouffer and the wing's Command Chief Master Sergeant is CMSgt Michael Klausutis.